⥤⥤ The Turner Farm │Then and Now ⥢⥢

-In 1984, William Rice, the last living descendent of the Thomas and Turner families with ownership to the farm, sold the property to George and Joyce Moss.
-Until that transaction, the land remained in the Thomas and Turner families for 200 years.
-The Mosses maintained the property as a summer estate for 24 years.
-The original Thomas homestead that was moved to the property from Marshfield, Massachusetts, no longer stands on the property.
-In 2000 David and Nancy Webb purchased the building, disassembled it, and moved it to their property on Crabtree Point.
-Consequently, the over 200-year-old farmhouse has seen two moves in its lifetime thus far.
-In 2008 the Mosses sold the Turner Farm to Donald Sussman.
-Since then, the property is once again managed as a working farm, with pigs, chickens, turkeys, cattle, goats, three movable greenhouses, and extensive vegetable gardens.
+In 1984, William Rice, the sixth generation owner of the farm, sold the property to George and Joyce Moss.
+Until that transaction, the land had remained in the Thomas and Turner families for 200 years.
+The Mosses maintained the property as a summer estate and then sold the Turner Farm to Donald Sussman in 2008.
+Since then, the property has been managed as a working farm.

 Agricultural Census, 1850.
 Courtesy of the North Haven Historical Society.

 Thomas and Turner family genealogical files at the North Haven Historical Society